 Pinterest has been slowly catching on with businesses.
-Comparatively few are using the social media website to gain traction and market themselves, however, that doesn’t mean the platform isn’t useful.
+Comparatively, few are using social media websites to gain traction and market themselves, however, that doesn’t mean the platform isn’t useful.

 Yet, just like with all other social media platforms, building up a profile is required.
 Otherwise, getting referral traffic from the social media website will be an issue.
 Of course, most businesses and professional marketers turn to Pinterest bots.